davystrong/launcher-assist-for-flutter/README.md

 This is a Flutter plugin that gives you basic access to Android's `PackageManager` and `WallpaperManager` classes.
 As such, it is designed to help you build launchers for Android.
 Currently, it offers the following methods:

-- `getAllApps()` - This method returns a map containing the labels, package names, and icons of all the launchable apps installed on a user's device.
+- `getAllApps()` - This method returns a list of AppInfo objects containing the labels, package names, and icons of all the launchable apps installed on a user's device.
 The icons are available as byte arrays.

 - `launchApp()` - Takes a package name as its only argument.
 As its name suggests, it lets you launch apps.